 A sitting president in DRC is required to select a prime minister from the parliamentary majority.
 Essentially, a prime minister is chosen from a political group, coalition, or party that holds the majority in the National Assembly.
 The FCC coalition blocked Tshisekedi’s proposals in parliament.

-The dominance of FCC put Tshisekdi at a difficult position in pushing his agenda, and a coalition government was seen as an ideal solution.
+The dominance of the FCC put Tshisekdi in a difficult position in pushing his agenda.
+And a coalition government was seen as an ideal solution.

 President Tshiskedi and Kabila’s parties pushed the two leaders to form a coalition government—after several weeks of failed talks.
 Both Kabila’s FCC and Tshisekedi’s CACH are coalition parties in themselves.